ga4gh/cloud-best-practices/sections/contributing/CONTRIBUTING.md

 ## Review Process

 Pull requests will be reviewed by one or more API leads, and potentially by driver project contributors with a high stake in the proposed changes.
 The pull request will also be discussed at the Cloud Work Stream call.
 Changes may be requested by anyone in the work stream.
 If the proposed changes raise technical disagreements between work stream members, the work stream leads will lead deliberation at the Cloud call to achieve consensus.

+Once there is work stream consensus that the PR is suitable to merge, the leads will start a 2-4 week "open for comment" period.
+If no final issues are raised within that period, the PR will be merged.

+**Note:** PRs that do not address reviewer feedback, or fail to align with the release roadmap of the API spec, will be discarded.
+As such, one should get confirmation from the work stream that the issue aligns with the roadmap before working on a PR.
+One should also regularly attend the Cloud WS meetings to socialize their issue/PR with the group and drive it forward.